microsoftgraph/microsoft-graph-docs.pt-BR/api-reference/beta/api/domain-get.md

 [!INCLUDE [beta-disclaimer](../../includes/beta-disclaimer.md)]

-Recupere as propriedades e os relacionamentos do objeto domain.
+Recupere as propriedades e as relações do objeto domain.

 ## <a name="permissions"></a>Permissões